richardpaulhudson/spacy_projects_multiprocessing/README.md

 [ProcessPoolExecutor](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ProcessPoolExecutor) provides a wrapper around `multiprocessing.Pool` and thus shares the basic problems set out above for `multiprocessing.Pool`.
 Additionally, it has the following problem:

 - It doesn't have anything corresponding to `multiprocessing.Pool.terminate()`.
 It has a `shutdown()` method, but this only prevents pending jobs from executing; it doesn't terminate jobs that are already running.
-This means stopping a running parallel group would mean killing the subprocesses and then waiting for the worker processes to register that they are dead and return control to the pool.
+This means stopping a running parallel group would mean killing the subprocesses and then waiting for each worker process to register that its subprocess was dead and return control to the pool.
 This seems a very hairy procedure.

 ### 3.6 `ThreadPoolExecutor`

 [ThreadPoolExecutor](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ThreadPoolExecutor) has the same functional interface as `ProcessPoolExecutor`, but using threads within a single process rather than multiple processes.
 Because most of the work is done by the subprocesses and the work done by the worker processes/worker threads is simple and completely standardised, using worker threads rather than worker processes initially seems a reasonable choice.
 However:

-- `ThreadPoolExecutor` shares all the architectural problems of `ProcessPoolExecutor` including the lack of a `terminate()` method
+- `ThreadPoolExecutor` shares all the architectural problems of `ProcessPoolExecutor`, including the lack of a `terminate()` method.
 - Even though starting worker processes just to start subprocesses may seem like overkill, the number of jobs in a typical spaCy projects file and the required latency are low enough that it is still probably a better choice to opt for the increased isolation that processes offer over threads.

 ### 3.7 `multiprocessing.Queue`